 - Net Operating Income – Gross Profit minus Total Expenses.

 - Enclosed Mall Franchises – A franchised Shop that is located in an enclosed mall, including sales from related non-baking SRUs (Satellite Retail Units).
-Enclosed Mall Franchises do not include (a) company-owned Shops, (b) Subway Co-Branded Locations, or (c) Shops located in Alternative Locations.
+Enclosed Mall Franchises do not include (a) company-owned Shops, (b) Shops that are co-branded with Subway, or (c) Shops located in Alternative Locations.

 Auntie Anne’s Stores By Region

 - Auntie Anne’s includes the following Regions, and their respective states, in the information presented in Item 19: